-For our evaluation of the final product of the dehydration process we made fruit leather, tomatoes, herbs, and beef jerky using the recommended times and temperatures that the manufacturer recommends for each model.
+For our evaluation of the final product of the dehydration process, we made fruit leathers, tomatoes, herbs, and beef jerky using the recommended times and temperatures that the manufacturer recommends for each model.
 Each of these foods requires different methods of preparation, temperature settings, and timing.
 Once the food was completely processed we had a panel of tasters evaluate each for texture, evenness, and flavor.
-Additionally, we recorded the time each recipe takes to complete and compare that to the time listed in the manual.
+We also recorded the time each recipe takes to complete and compare that to the time listed in the manual.
 Often there was a disparity and some tweaking of the period of dehydration was required.

 The Excalibur 3926TB, the Magic Mill, and the Nutrichef PKFD12 are standouts in the category as they produced evenly dehydrated, tasty morsels across all food types using the manufacturer's recommended time and temperature settings.

 Often culinary activities require more prep and clean-up than actual cooking.
 While prep can be quite fun, cleaning is rarely described as such.
 Dehydrators have a lot of nooks and crannies, trays and liners.
 Moreover, the dehydration process is slow and provides ample time for the food to drip, congeal, and harden into these spaces.
-Accordingly, we made a thorough analysis of the clean-up process for each machine.
+If your dehydrator takes too much time and effort to clean, you might find it collecting dust in the pantry.
+To help inform your decision, we made a thorough analysis of the clean-up process for each machine.